oomuh570/ShopLifted/README.md

 # 🧵 Tailwind Threads
-*A Single-Page Fashion Storefront built with HTML, Tailwind CSS, and Vanilla JavaScript.*
+*A Single-Page Fashion Storefront built with HTML, Tailwind CSS, and JavaScript.*

 ---